Alemzhan-A/retirded_engineers_wro2024/README.md

 ## Introduction

 Welcome to our WRO Future Engineers project repository!
-This README provides comprehensive information about our robot design, features, and development process for the [Year] World Robot Olympiad Future Engineers category.
+This README provides comprehensive information about our robot design, features, and development process for the 2024 World Robot Olympiad Future Engineers category.

 ## Robot Design